-(obs: the main file repository is located at https://corn.ab.a.u-tokyo.ac.jp, which uses a self-signed security certificate.
+(obs: the code is now hosted at google code, at the address https://code.google.com/p/biomcmc/ .
+The instructions below depend on a repository located at https://corn.ab.a.u-tokyo.ac.jp, which uses a self-signed security certificate.
 Some browsers (all those that I've tried, actually) will complain about it.
-Please neglect the apocalyptic warnings and accept the certificate.
-Whoever decided this should read Aesop.)
+Please neglect the apocalyptic warnings and accept the certificate if you want to download this version.
+Or you can go to google code.)

 The binary files contain four programs: